informatics-lab/pupiltracker/README.md

 This proof of concept demonstrates how we could use pupil tracking to investigate how people ingest information from atmospheric science visualisations.

+Top tips:
+* Make sure your face/eyes are well illuminated
+* If the pupil tracking is inaccurate, look at the mouse pointer and click to add a new calibration point.
+Be sure to do this all over the screen.
+* Bigger screen will increase the accuracy

 There are two servers, one for serving HTML and the other providing an API for saving data.
 You can start them like this

 `python simple-htts-server.py`